Keyword research tools Magnifying glass focuses on a dictionary page.

 1. Connect Google Search Console (free).

-4. Export and prioritize by traffic potential.
+4. Export and prioritise by traffic potential.

-## Tool #6: KeywordTool.io – YouTube & Pinterest Power
+Tool #6: KeywordTool.io – YouTube & Pinterest Power

-This gem pulls platform-specific keywords, vital since designers discover via visuals (Pinterest pins, YouTube timelapses).
+This gem pulls platform-specific keywords, vital since designers discover via visuals (Pinterest pins, YouTube time lapses).

 Usage Breakdown:

-1. Select “Pinterest” mode, enter “infographic design.”
+1. Select “Pinterest” mode and enter “infographic design”.

-2. Harvest long-tails: “infographic design tools free download.”
+2. Harvest long-tails: “infographic design tools free download”.

-3. Repeat for YouTube: “After Effects text animation tutorial 2026.”
+3. Repeat for YouTube: “After Effects text animation tutorial 2026”.

-4. Integrate into Reels or pins for cross-traffic.
+4. Integrate into Reels or Pins for cross-traffic.

-**Impact**: Doubles visual referral traffic.
+Doubles visual referral traffic.
 Free autocomplete; paid from $69/month for volumes.

-## Tool #7: Exploding Topics – Trend Predictor
+Tool #7: Exploding Topics – Trend Predictor

-Spot emerging trends before they peak, like “sustainable graphic design” or “3D crochet mockups.”
+Spot emerging trends before they peak, like “sustainable graphic design” or “3D crochet mockups”.

 How-To:

-1. Browse “Design” category.
+1. Browse the “Design” category.

 2. Filter rising searches (e.g., +500% growth).